aces/Loris/modules/mri_violations/test/TestPlan.md

 9. Check that if the user has permission `mri_violations_view_ownsite`, he/she is not allowed to see the violations associated to sites other than his/her own.
+10. Check that the violations for which the site is unknown can always be seen no matter what permission the user has (violated_scans_view_allsite or violated_scans_view_ownsite).

 ### MRI Protocol Violations Page
  This page contains two